Quinn Kelsey: Operatic career

+He performed Scarpia in Puccini's Tosca at the Metropolitan Opera for the first time on 12 November 2024.
+The cast included Lise Davidsen in the title role and Freddie De Tommaso as Cavaradossi.
+Yannick Nézet-Séguin conducted.
+The fourth and final performance of the season with this cast (on 23 November) was presented as part of the Metropolitan Opera Live in HD series.
+Jim Pritchard, reviewing the HD performance for the website Seen and Heard International, wrote: "I have seen and heard many wonderful Scarpias but how many have so clearly lived the part as Quinn Kelsey did or sang it with an oleaginous charm so chilling in its masking of wicked evil.
+Rarely has Scarpia’s lascivious sexual advances to Tosca appeared so real and it was a magnificent Met role debut, something Quinn said he had been waiting for since 1997 when singing in the chorus of a Tosca in Hawaii."
+On the other hand, George Loomis of Opera writes: "I'm afraid I can't share the enthusiasm others have for Quinn Kelsey.
+The problems begin with the voice itself, which sounds unattractively woolly and lacking in focus.
+He sings intelligently, but his gruff timbre limits his expressive range.
+As Scarpia, he was a nasty adversary of Tosca, to be sure, but his portrayal lacked an aristocratic dimension, which is part of Scarpia’s persona, however despicable."

 Personal life

 Kelsey met his former wife, soprano Marjorie Owens, originally from Chesapeake, Virginia, when both were resident at the Ryan Opera Center in Chicago.
-Kelsey and Owens have occasionally sung together on tour, performing Il trovatore in Dresden and giving duo recitals, for instance, in Honolulu (25 January 2015); in Santa Fe (2 August 2015), where Kelsey was performing in Rigoletto; and in New York City (10 December 2017) at the Morgan Library's Gilder Lehrman Hall.
-Chicago remains as Kelsey’s main home base.
-He became engaged to Canadian mezzo-soprano Deanna Pauletto in 2018.
+Kelsey and Owens occasionally sang together on tour, performing Il trovatore in Dresden and giving duo recitals, for instance, in Honolulu (25 January 2015); in Santa Fe (2 August 2015), where Kelsey was performing in Rigoletto; and in New York City (10 December 2017) at the Morgan Library's Gilder Lehrman Hall.
+Chicago remains as Kelsey's main home base.
+He became engaged to Canadian mezzo-soprano Deanna Pauletto in 2018 and they welcomed their daughter Leonora Kelsey to the world in 2023.

+Quinn enjoys cigars and has been featured in Cigar Aficionado magazine.

 Awards

 In 2015, Kelsey was the recipient of the Met's Beverly Sills Artist Award and in 2022, one of the 17th annual Opera News Awards (along with Denyce Graves and Elsa van den Heever), awarded by Opera News magazine.

 Videos

-Streaming videos are available at Met Opera on Demand of his performances in the following roles:
+Videos have been made in which he performs the following roles: